Brandon-Baker11/Configuring-Active-Directory/Active-Directory-Labs/WSUS.md

 Search the list of items for **Specify intranet Microsoft update service location** and select it.
 In the Specify intranet Microsoft update service location policy window click **Enabled**.
 In the **Set intranet update service for detecting updates:** field enter http://<\your server name>\:8530.
 Copy/paste that value into the second field as well.
 Keep default settings for the other options.
 Click **Apply**, then click **Ok**
+>Both fields (update service and statistics server) should point to the same WSUS instance in most environments.
 <img width="1042" height="792" alt="Screenshot from 2025-08-27 12-54-57" src="https://github.com/user-attachments/assets/9bec1b8d-7a7b-47c2-8d3b-9504f34ee54b" />